Siege of Užice (1805): Aftermath and legacy

 After the siege, the main rebel army changed the front to the other side of the territory.
-Jakov and Melentije went to Soko.
+Jakov and Melentije went to the Soko nahiya, where the latter was proclaimed the starešina (chief).
+Kedić was left with a detachment near Soko.
+Jakov's army then moved to the Drina river banks.
 False news arrived at Sarajevo that the rebel army planned to take Novi Pazar and that among the 80,000 Serbians were Austrian baron Pavle Davidović and 3,000 Austrian soldiers.
 The sultan ordered the Viziers of Bosnia in 1805 to muster armies to attack Serbia, and they crossed the Drina and attacked Valjevo and Šabac in late January 1806.
 The Užice Turks later broke the truce by killing many Serbs in the surrounding villages, after hearing of the Ottoman imperial army setting out for Serbia.
 They counted on potential reinforcements from Bosnia.
 After securing the eastern front, Karađorđe ordered for the takeover of Užice in 1807, part of the mission to expand the rebellion into Bosnia, Old Serbia and Herzegovina.

 The epic poem Uzimanje Užica ("Taking of Užice") was collected by philologist Vuk Karadžić from guslar Filip Višnjić.
 Sima Milutinović Sarajlija (1791–1847) wrote an epic poem about the siege included in his collection Srbijanka (1826), titled Prvi pohod na Užice.